- Packing & Unpacking/

 Steps in packing artwork for moving

 There are two essential steps in packing artwork – adding layers of protection and then preparing the container (cardboard box or crate).
-While this sounds easy, packing a painting differs from packing a sculpture.
+While this sounds easy, different types of artwork require specific wrapping methods.
 Choose the best method for your item, and don’t be afraid to add extra padding here and there.
 You’ll thank yourself later!

-Oil paintings are extra sensitive to temperature and humidity.
+Paintings are extra sensitive to temperature and humidity.
 These should be handled carefully to prevent cracking or melting.
-Whether you need to pack a painting for air or land travel, follow these steps:
+Whether it’s an acrylic or oil painting, learn how to pack it below.

 - Cover it with wax paper.
 Put the thin foam on a clean table, then place the wax paper on top of the thin foam.
 This will serve as the first layer of protection for your artwork and protect it from accidentally sticking to surfaces and getting stained, smudged, or wrinkled.
 To do this, place your painting face down on the paper.
 Wrap it with utmost care and use artist tape to seal all the sides, from the long edges to the short ones.
 Try to avoid putting tape on the painting itself.